hakanonal/hang-man-ai/docs/Journal.md

   - My limit for bigml is not enough.
 Eventhugh the file is not the full file. neverthless I will crop the file and try to do what I can.
   - BigMl is helping a lot I am trying lot's different parameters without writing single line of code. determining the model parameters this way is much more convienent.
   - Currentlly logistic regression and deep net models are not performing very good. guessing a is easy for both of them but others are not much of a difference.acuracy, precsion, recall is below %40 for both of them.
 So I have started an OptiML run which I bealive it is going to take long time.

+#### 03.11.2021

+- Continue on working bigml
+  - optiml gave some kind of a error.
+  - I am continuing to fiddle arround the app.
+I am trying to tokenize the board and guessed words better.
+It seems that they have more relevance among others.
+  - I have tried dicision tree, deepnet and logistic regression models. they are giving all similar results which are performing very bad except guessing the letter a.
+  - I have noticed few problems with my dataset,
+    - the board state is being shown after the action is played.
+Should I exclude the action to play from the board?
+I think yes. this brings that I need to modify my generator program.
+I very happy that I have found this problem at this stage.
+    - I want to also use the topic clasifer however it requeres text field as input. should I remove commos from the gurssed_letters and board and use space instead of it to properlly tokenize it? well I can not get use of topic modeling in this case.
+As far as I understood there is no recurent neteorks in bigml??
+  - By the way when I set the guessed letters and board fields as "items", the performance got above %60. still not enough though
+  - Another by the way yersterday I was wathich video and bumped to a ad called dataiku.
+It seems an app that is very similar to bigml.
+I fidileing with it now.
+    - Well this app looks great, you can do any kind of analyze and manupulation of data and also train and evalute models all from a dashboard without righting a single line of code.
+And it is also fairlly easy to use.
+I love it.
+I may use this tool inthe future also. [https://www.dataiku.com](https://www.dataiku.com)
+    - I have started a trial account with 14 day period.
+    - You can also use in premse environment which I will also consider to use it in the future.